 Dante Labs offers the ability for customers who have had genotyping tests from other DNA testing companies, such as 23andMe, MyHeritage, and AncesryDNA.
 After uploading your data, Dante then offers additional analysis, such as the ability to purchase reports that include information that 23andMe and the other companies don’t provide.
 Dante offer’s the following information:

 Being able to upload data from 23andMe’s genotyping based test enables Dante Labs to show people how limited 23andMe’s data actually is.
 This opens the door for Dante to promote the benefits of their whole genome sequencing test and sell their genome sequencing to customers who have already taken a test from 23andMe and similar consumer genetics companies.

 Veritas Genetics is a competitor genome company to Dante Labs.
 They also offer a clinical-grade 30X whole-genome sequencing and interpretation service.

 The main difference between Dante Labs vs. Veritas Genetics is that people cannot purchase Veritas’ whole-genome sequencing service online.
 This is because Vertias requires a physician to order their whole genome sequencing for their patients.
 Dante Labs, Full Genomes, and Sequencing.com, on the other hand, offer whole-genome sequencing directly to consumers, which means it can be ordered online by a consumer without having to go through a doctor.

-2021 Update: Veritas Genetics is now offering coronavirus testing through their website.
-Dante Labs is also offering coronavirus testing as well.
+In 2021, Veritas Genetics started to offer coronavirus testing through their website.
+Dante Labs was also offering coronavirus testing as well.